 Add To Favorites

-Create your cards.
+Create the cards.
 Use Crayola Erasable Colored Pencils to create colorful, all-over patterns on one side of two recycled file folders.
 Erase to make eye-popping zig zags, dots, stripes, and plaid patterns.
 On the other side, measure and draw lines to divide the folders into at least 20 cards that are all the same size.
 Use Crayola Scissors to cut out the cards.

 Draw and color pairs of cards.
 One card in each pair illustrates a person stating a problem, such as being afraid of a new situation.
 The matching card illustrates a caring response, such as, "I’ll hold your hand."
 Erase to create facial features, clothing details, and textured backgrounds.

 Time to play!
 Place your cards face down in neat rows.
 Players take turns flipping over two cards.
 If the situation and response match, the player keeps both.
 If they don’t match, the pieces are returned face down.
-Store your Caring Concentration cards in their box.
-Trade games with your classmates for more challenges.
+Store the Caring Concentration cards in their box.
+Trade games with classmates for more challenges.

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step